CNX-GIREVE/GIREVE_Tech_OCPI_V2.1.1/integration_guidelines.md

 GIREVE has begun to deploy these extra headers in its OCPI version 2.1.1 but it is an ongoing action.

-**These extra headers should not be considered yet in OCPI 2.1.1, except for “PULL Tokens: Retrieve Tokens of a single given eMSP” (see chapter 3.7.4 page 22) and “PULL Tokens: Retrieve Locations of a single given CPO” (see chapter 4.4.3 page 29):**
+**<ins>These extra headers should not be considered yet in OCPI 2.1.1, except for “PULL Tokens: Retrieve Tokens of a single given eMSP” (see chapter 3.7.4 page 22) and “PULL Tokens: Retrieve Locations of a single given CPO” (see chapter 4.4.3 page 29)</ins>**

 -   ocpi-to-country-code
 -   ocpi-to-party-id
 -   ocpi-from-country-code
 -   ocpi-from-party-id

-## OCPI modules implemented by IOP
+## `OCPI modules implemented by IOP`

 All OCPI modules have been implemented in IOP.
 List of modules implemented by IOP :